Key Concepts

 <style scoped></style>

-method is used to check if the current step is the last step.
-There are several equivalent ways to do that as well for example !api.hasNextStep()
+method is used to check if the current step is the last one.
+There are several equivalent ways to do that as well, for example, !api.hasNextStep()

 or api.stepIndex >= api.nSteps

-, but part of Smile's API design principal is to give you very clear, commonly used function names which can help avoid typos or errors in logic.
+, but part of Smile's API design principle is to give you very clear, commonly used function names to help avoid typos or logic errors.
 If it is the last step, we exit to the next View with api.goNextView()

 .
 If it is not, we advance to the next step with api.goNextStep()